 Governance Committee

-Jeremy Didier, LMSW, LMAC, Co-Chair
+Jeremy Didier, LSCSW, LMAC, Co-Chair

-Jeremy Didier, LMSW, LMAC, has over fifteen years of extensive experience working with children, parents, and adults with ADHD in both her personal life and as an ICF/JST/ADDCA-certified ADHD coach with ImpactParents.
+Jeremy Didier, LSCSW, LMAC, has over fifteen years of extensive experience working with children, parents, and adults with ADHD in both her personal life and as an ICF/JST/ADDCA-certified ADHD coach with ImpactParents.
 She currently provides assessment, diagnosis, and therapeutic services for adults with ADHD in her private practice at the Jordan Psychological Center in Kansas City.
 She is also the group founder and co-coordinator of Kansas City’s award-winning CHADD chapter, ADHDKC, twice recognized as the organization’s chapter of the year.
 Prior to being elected president of CHADD’s board of directors, Didier served on the board in many capacities: as secretary, as co-chair of both the chapter advisory board and the governance committee, and as a volunteer leadership trainer and chapter mentor.
 She is a nationally recognized speaker and a frequent contributor to national media outlets such as the Washington Post and NBC Nightly News.
 A passionate advocate for justice-involved individuals with ADHD, she specializes in the underdiagnosis of girls and women with ADHD and the intersection of ADHD and addiction.
 Diagnosed with ADHD as an adult, she was honored to be selected for Chris Zeigler Dendy’s inaugural advocacy training program at “Camp Dendy.”
 Didier holds a master of social work from Fordham University and a bachelor of science in journalism from the University of Kansas.
 Her favorite job is being mom to five fabulous kids, four of whom also have ADHD among other neurodiversities.

 Shirelle F. Pearson, MBA, GBA, Co-Chair